-The Government of Alberta’s public health measures are being lifted in 3 steps:
+The Government of Alberta’s public health measures were lifted in 3 steps:

 The Archdiocese regularly updates these guidelines as new information is confirmed.